|

 On December 3, 1907.

-Patrolman Gusran responded to a reported burglary.
+Patrolman Gusrand responded to a reported burglary.
 He was shot and

 killed during a foot chase.
 The suspect committed suicide during the